rudymatela/fitspec/README.md

 **This a work in progress: currently in very early stage**

-Four different versions are being developed in parallel:
+Different versions are being developed in parallel:

 * black-box functions under test, black-box properties: see the [black](black) folder;